ltecot/rand_smoothing_indep_vars/README.md

 All results are written to tensorboard in the "orig_rand_smooth_plot" section.
 There you can see the accuracy, certified area, and value of sigma at each step.

-As an example, lets say we want to get this data for our MNIST model.
+As an example, lets say we want to get this data for our MNIST model for each sigma at an interval of 0.1.
 To do this we can run:

 ```
 python create_clean_acc_data.py --model=mnist --batch_size=128 --test_batch_size=128 --sigma=0.1 --sigma_add=0.1 --epochs=20 --batch_smooth=64 --N0=64 --N=512 --alpha=0.001